sumirer/eslint-id-match/README.md

 ## Usage

-Add `12` to the plugins section of your `.eslintrc` configuration file.
+Add `id-match` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {